John Mason (meteorologist)

-Sir Basil John Mason (18 August 1923 – 6 January 2015) was an expert on cloud physics and former Director-General of the Meteorological Office from 1965 to 1983 and Chancellor of the University of Manchester Institute of Science and Technology (UMIST) from 1994 to 1996.
+Sir Basil John Mason (18 August 1923 – 6 January 2015) was a British expert on cloud physics.
+He was Director-General of the Meteorological Office from 1965 to 1983 and Chancellor of the University of Manchester Institute of Science and Technology (UMIST) from 1994 to 1996.

 Education and early life

 Mason was born in Docking, Norfolk. and educated at Fakenham Grammar School and University College, Nottingham.

 He served in the Radar branch of the RAF during the Second World War as a Flight-lieutenant.
 After being awarded a first class degree in physics by the University of London he was in 1948 appointed lecturer in the postgraduate Department of Meteorology at Imperial College, London.
 He married Doreen Jones, with whom he had two sons.

 Career

 He worked at Imperial College from 1948 to 1965, being appointed Professor of Cloud Physics in 1961.
-His work concerned the physical processes involved in the formation of clouds and the release of rain, snow or hail and led to the Mason Equation, which defines the growth or evaporation of small water droplets.
+His work concerned the physical processes involved in the formation of clouds and the release of rain, snow or hail and led to the Mason equation, which defines the growth or evaporation of small water droplets.